 High Shelf Filter

 What is a high shelf filter in audio?
-A high shelf filter is a first-order filter that either boosts (increases amplitude) or cuts (decreases amplitude) of frequencies above a certain frequency set point.
+A high shelf filter is a filter that either boosts (increases amplitude) or cuts (decreases amplitude) frequencies above a certain frequency set point.
 These first-order filters can have a slope of up to 6 dB per octave in the transition region.

 What is a low-pass filter in audio?
 A low-pass filter (LPF) “passes” the low-frequencies below their cutoff while progressively attenuating frequencies above their cutoff.
 In other words, low-pass filters remove high-frequency content from an audio signal above a defined cut-off point.